Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 Which property types are increasing faster in value in Bandung as of 2026?

-As of early 2026, the ranking of Bandung property types by value appreciation is: cluster and townhouse-style homes at the top, followed by renovated landed houses, then apartments in strong rental locations, with generic apartments in weaker areas trailing behind.
+As of early 2026, the ranking of Bandung residential property types by value appreciation goes: mid-market cluster and townhouse-style homes first, then renovated landed houses in good-access areas, and finally apartments, which are a very mixed picture depending on location.

 Finally, if you're interested in a specific property type, you will find our latest analyses here: